 I have helped the Scrum Master setting up meetings, making sure we stay focused on the agenda and have actionable items at the end.
 This sparked my interest in Scrum Mastery.

-In the past six months, I have been involved in the reshaping of our Support team and processes, which I enjoyed.
+In the last six months at Shopworks, I was involved in the reshaping of our Support team and processes, which I enjoyed.

 In my capacity as "Product Owner", I was able to